Adobe Express vs Canva — Which is Better?

 • Templates and free stock photos — a much wider range of customizable templates and stock images is available on the paid plans.

-• Brand controls — you can only access both platforms’ brand features on the paid plans.
+• Brand controls — you can only fully access both platforms’ brand features on the paid plans.

 We’ll explore all of this in more detail further in this review.
 But basically, the Adobe Express ‘Premium’ plan is $5 per month cheaper than ‘Canva Pro’ when paying monthly, and around $20 cheaper if you pay upfront for a year.